FarahIbrar/CFG-Python-Activision/README.md

 # CFG-Python-Activision

 ## I will be uploading my files soon, used pycharm mainly for this project...
 Stay tuned!
-- Updates and projects coming next week!
+- Updates taking place overtime ...
-- Apologies for the delay, currently stuck in a family emergency.
+- Check out the `Project` folder for more details.